 Here at Nurture Life, we’re all about nourishing babies, toddlers and kids with wholesome foods at every stage of development.
-To make sure our freshly made meals provide the recommended balance of vitamins, minerals and nutrients, we routinely turn to the expertise of our pediatric registered dietitian, Lara Field.
+To make sure our freshly made meals provide the recommended balance of vitamins, minerals and nutrients, we routinely turn to the expertise of our pediatric registered dietitian, Lara Field, to ensure we provide the best nutrition for kids.

 When she’s not collaborating with our chefs to build nutritious, age-appropriate menus, Lara takes questions from concerned parents and caregivers.
 You’ve asked—and she’s answered!
 Below you’ll find Lara’s responses to the 10 questions parents ask her most frequently about kids and nutrition.